garden-io/garden/docs/reference/module-types/jib-container.md

 [build](#build) > mavenPath

 Defines the location of the custom executable Maven binary.

+If not provided, then Maven 3.8.5 will be downloaded and used.

 **Note!** Either `jdkVersion` or `jdkPath` will be used to define `JAVA_HOME` environment variable for the custom Maven.
 To ensure a system JDK usage, please set `jdkPath` to `${local.env.JAVA_HOME}`.